Conflicting compilers and optimisers that broke this entry in 2023

 clang

-generates code that first prints the text twice (it should print it once) and
+generates code that first prints the text twice (when it should print it

 and the optimiser is disabled